Energy-based Transformers

 đź“– TL;DR: Energy-based Transformers (EBTs) learn a scalar energy function parameterised by a transformer.
 Empirically, EBTs show promising scaling and reasoning properties on both language and vision tasks.

-This is a short note on the recent paper Energy-Based Transformers are Scalable Learners and Thinkers [1].
+This is a short note on the recent paper Energy-Based Transformers are Scalable Learners and Thinkers [1], including a potential research idea.

 Current approaches to inference-time computation are limited to specific modalities such as text, verifiable domains such as maths and coding, or need supervision in the form of verifiable rewards.
 Motivated by these limitations, the authors introduce Energy-based Transformers (EBTs).
 This is basically a transformer \(\theta\) that takes both a context sequence \(x\) and candidate prediction \(\hat{y}\) as input and outputs a single scalar energy \(E_\theta(x, \hat{y})\), where this energy represents an unnormalised probability and can be thought of as a measure of the compatibility between the context and the prediction.